sqlparser/sqlflow_public/grabit/readme.md

 extractedViews: "database.scott"
 ````

+- **enableQueryHistory**

+Fetch SQL queries from the query history if set to `true` default is false.

 - **queryHistoryBlockOfTimeInMinutes**

-When `enableQuery History:true`, the interval at which the SQL query was extracted in the query History,default is `30` minutes.
+When `enableQueryHistory:true`, the interval at which the SQL query was extracted in the query History,default is `30` minutes.

 - **queryHistorySqlType**

-When `enableQuery History:true`, the DML type of SQL is extracted from the query History.
+When `enableQueryHistory:true`, the DML type of SQL is extracted from the query History.
 When empty, all types are extracted, and when multiple types are specified, a comma separates them, such as `SELECT,UPDATE,MERGE`.
 Currently only the snowflake database supports this parameter.